blakelapierre/estimator/README.md

-# base-angular

-#### An advanced, base Angular.js project supporting ECMAScript 6/7, LESS, modularized Angular development, and comes with an out-of-the-box full-featured Gulp.js build and development pipeline.

-#### Tuned for rapid web application development and deployment.

 ---------------

  First, make sure you have gulpur installed so that you can use ECMAScript 6 features in the gulpfile.
 This allows more concise syntax and is thus easier to read.